actg-course/wgaa-docs/docs/Setup/software/conda.rst

 Bulk Software Installation
 --------------------------
-This classes uses a variety of software packages listed on the :doc:`../../Introduction/software` page.
+This course uses a variety of software packages listed on the :doc:`../../Introduction/software` page.
 Rather than install them all we will use an environment file to install them with conda.
 To do this, create a new file named ``base.enrivonment.yml``.
 And add the following
 contents: